P-Transformer: A Prompt-based Multimodal Transformer Architecture For Medical Tabular Data: Experiments

-\paragraph{MIMIC-III Dataset.} MIMIC-III is a large, publicly available datasets containing de-identified health records from patients in critical care units at Beth Israel Deaconess Medical Center (from US) between 2001 and 2012 \cite{goldberger2000physiobank, johnson2016mimic}.
-Table \ref{tab: data_mimic} indicates that there are 38,648 patient samples included in our study.
-As with the PASA dataset, we prepocessed and split the dataset into train, val, and test sets with a 3:1:1 ratio.
-For this experiment, we aimed to estimate the length of stay in ICU, which is also a continuous target variable.
-Similarly, we transformed the target variable into 5 categories: 0, 1, 2, 3, 4, corresponding to 0-1 day, 1-3 days, 3-7 days, 7-14 days, $>$14 days.
+MIMIC-III is a large, publicly available datasets containing de-identified health records from patients in critical care units at Beth Israel Deaconess Medical Center (from US) between 2001 and 2012 \cite{johnson2016mimic}.
+For this experiment, we have two prediction tasks: mortality and length of stay (LOS) in ICU, in which the former one is for binary classification task and the latter is for regression task.